When to Give Up On Your Writing Project … and When to Keep Going

 If you’re a blogger, perhaps you’re struggling to gain any traction: no-one seems to be reading, and you feel like you’re pouring your words out into a vacuum.

-It’s maddening, but I often find that the “aha” moment comes after a fair chunk of head-scratching and trying different things and seemingly wasting my time.
+I often find that the “aha” moment comes after a fair chunk of head-scratching and trying different things and seemingly wasting time.
 By all means take a break from your work-in-progress – but don’t ditch it completely just because you’re temporarily stuck.

 Stick With It When … It’s Taking Too Long

-So, I can only empathise with writers who have very little time for their big project.
+I know how hard it can be as a writer when you have very little time for your big project.
 It is tough to keep up the energy and momentum when life is hectic, and it’s easy to get discouraged when work proceeds at a snail’s pace.

 But that’s not a reason to give up.